jacopotagliabue/jacopotagliabue.github.io/index.md

 Educated in several acronyms across the globe (UNISR, SFI, MIT), I was co-founder and CTO of Tooso, a [NLP / IR startup](https://www.gartner.com/en/documents/3913700/cool-vendors-in-digital-commerce) in San Francisco acquired by [TSX:CVO](https://www.coveo.com/en/company/news-releases/2019/coveo-acquires-tooso).

-I led Coveo's A.I. and MLOps roadmap from scale-up to IPO, and built out _Coveo Labs_, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in collaboration (e.g. [Stanford](https://www.nature.com/articles/s41598-022-23052-9), [Bocconi](https://dl.acm.org/doi/10.1145/3383313.3411477), [Outerbounds](https://arxiv.org/pdf/2110.13601.pdf), [Farfetch](https://aclanthology.org/2022.ecnlp-1.22/), [Microsoft](https://academic.oup.com/logcom/article-abstract/32/6/1129/6548838?redirectedFrom=fulltext), [NVIDIA](https://rdcu.be/c4dXy)), [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge).
+I led Coveo's A.I. and MLOps roadmap from scale-up to IPO, and built out _Coveo Labs_, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in collaboration (e.g. [Stanford](https://www.nature.com/articles/s41598-022-23052-9), [Outerbounds](https://arxiv.org/pdf/2110.13601.pdf), [Farfetch](https://aclanthology.org/2022.ecnlp-1.22/), [Microsoft](https://academic.oup.com/logcom/article-abstract/32/6/1129/6548838?redirectedFrom=fulltext), [NVIDIA](https://rdcu.be/c4dXy)), [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge).

+Having built end-to-end systems at garage, growth and IPO scale, I had the privilege of making a lot of mistakes: I shared my learnings on _Reasonable Scale_ Machine Learning in a series of [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops) and repos.

-I'm currently a proud NLP advisor for [Civic Eagle](https://www.civiceagle.com/), and also Adj.
+I'm a proud NLP advisor for [Civic Eagle](https://www.civiceagle.com/), and also Adj.
 Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.
+I'm building a new company now and I'm always happy to chat about DataOps, MLOps and NLP.

 ### Where is my mind?

-I occasionally share [code](https://github.com/jacopotagliabue), [ideas](https://scholar.google.com/citations?user=NDX19U0AAAAJ&hl=en) and [teaching material](https://github.com/jacopotagliabue/MLSys-NYU-2022); if you have no intention of selling me anything, you can also try me on [Linkedin](https://www.linkedin.com/in/jacopotagliabue/).
+I occasionally share [code](https://github.com/jacopotagliabue), [ideas](https://scholar.google.com/citations?user=NDX19U0AAAAJ&hl=en) and [teaching materials](https://github.com/jacopotagliabue/MLSys-NYU-2022); if you have no intention of selling me anything, you can also try me on [Linkedin](https://www.linkedin.com/in/jacopotagliabue/).

-I talk _a lot_, and I am often asked to do so in industry (BBC, Walmart, Pinterest, eBay, Farfetch) and academia (CiE, KDD, Stanford): popular talks, papers and datasets are highlighted (for the brave reader) [at the very end of this page](#appendix).
+I talk _a lot_, and I'm sometimes asked to do so both by friends in industry - from startups to Fortune 500 - and academia: popular projects and papers are highlighted (for the brave reader) [at the end of this page](#appendix).

-I'm building a new company now and I'm always happy to chat about DataOps, MLOps and NLP.

-## Current stuff

-### RecList and MLOps "at reasonable scale"

-[RecList](http://reclist.io/) is a testing library for recommender systems: RecList spawned a sponsored [open source package](https://github.com/jacopotagliabue/reclist), a [CIKM competition](https://reclist.io/cikm2022-cup/), and few papers ([WWW](https://dl.acm.org/doi/abs/10.1145/3487553.3524215), [Nature Machine Intelligence](https://www.nature.com/articles/s42256-022-00606-0)).

-Having built end-to-end systems at garage, scale-up and IPO scale, I had the privilege of making a lot of mistakes.
-To share my learnings, I introduced the _Reasonable Scale_ ML in "[You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)" (and  related [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops)).

-_Current interests_: ML testing, developing in the Modern Data Stack.

 ### A.I. research